Analysis Likely

 The Wildest Scenarios (But Not Impossible)

-• Major hurricane events punctuating the main story — imagine an entire chapter set during a Category 4 hurricane
+• Major hurricane events punctuating the main story, including a chapter set during a Category 4 storm

-• Rebuilding phase — the world gradually repairing itself after a catastrophic event
+• Rebuilding phase, with the world gradually repairing itself after a catastrophic event

-• In-game weather alerts on your phone — exactly like the real alerts Floridians receive
+• In-game weather alerts on your phone, mirroring the real alerts Floridians receive

 What’s Confirmed